fastify/fastify-compress/README.md

 ```

 ## Usage
-This plugin add a `compress` function to `reply` that accepts a stream, and compress it based on the `'accept-encoding'` header.
+This plugin add a `compress` function to `reply` that accepts a stream or a string and compress it based on the `'accept-encoding'` header.
+If a js object is passed in, will be stringified as json.

 Currently the following headers are supported:
 - `'deflate'`
 - `'gzip'`